DelphiPackageManager/DPM/docs/index.md

 ## Introducing DPM

-DPM is an open source package/library manager for Delphi XE2 or later.
-It is heavily influenced by Nuget, so the cli, docs etc will seem very familiar to nuget users.
-Delphi's development environment is quite different from .net, and has different challenges to overcome, so whilst we were influenced by nuget, DPM is not identical to nuget.
-We also took a close look at many other package managers for other development eco systems.
+DPM is an open-source package/library manager for Delphi XE2 or later.
+It is heavily influenced by NuGet, so the cli, docs etc will seem very familiar to NuGet users.
+Delphi's development environment is quite different from .net, and has different challenges to overcome, so whilst we were influenced by NuGet, DPM is not identical to NuGet.
+We also took a close look at many other package managers for other development eco-systems.

 ## What is a Package Manager

 A package manager provides a standard for developers to share and consume code.
 Authors create packages that other developers can consume.
 The package manager provides a simple way to automate the installation, upgrading or removal of packages.
-This streamlines the development process, allowing developers to get up and running on a project quickly, without needing to understand the (usually adhoc) way the project or organization has structured their third party libraries.
+This streamlines the development process, allowing developers to get up and running on a project quickly, without needing to understand the (usually ad-hoc) way the project or organization has structured their third party libraries.
 This also translates into simpler build/CI processes, with less 'compiles on my machine' style issues.

 ## Who and Why